 Historians have not been able to document the life of Nace Hopkins in great detail.
 He was born a slave sometime in the early 1830s.
 He would have been about 30 years old in 1863 when President Lincoln began allowing the enlistment of black men in the Union Army.
 Hopkins signed up, but was sent back home to Trappe just a few months later, having been judged too ill to continue serving.
+I have not come across any details on the nature of his illness or injury.

 From that first year right on through to today, the event has been a mix of church services, a parade, and a community feast.
-In his book, Trappe: The Story of an Old-Fashioned Town, the writer Dickson Preston notes that it was:
+In his book, Trappe: The Story of an Old-Fashioned Town, the writer Dickson Preston notes that it was

 … in Trappe, alone of all the places on the southern-oriented Eastern Shore, that the Negro community was given the freedom of the town each year to celebrate the end of slavery.
 That didn’t happen anywhere else in Maryland.
 It didn’t happen in many places in all of America.
 The fact that it did happen in Trappe … is something of which blacks and whites alike can be proud.